George H.W. Bush: A Life In Pictures 1924 – 2018

 — Jon Chrisos (@JonWGME) December 1, 2018

 Throughout his life, President George H.W.
-Bush did so much for so many, and he continued to inspire long after his time in office was over.
+Bush did much for many people, and he continued to inspire long after his time in office was over.
 The world will always remember him as the president, but those who knew or spent time with him will remember 41 in a number of other ways.

 It is with a heavy heart The United States Army Parachute Team announces the passing of former President George Bush.
 He will forever be remembered in our hearts as a man of great integrity and an energetic spirit.
 Thank you sir for sharing a small part of your life with us. pic.twitter.com/b5OF8UNEcQ